MAFS ring to be auctioned off for child in need

 ''If it's marketed well and shared well with all of my followers, then it's one of those things, who knows?

-Harry's mother, Bex, said they were overwhelmed by the gesture. ''We couldn't believe it.
+Harry's mother, Bex, said they were overwhelmed by the gesture.

 ''It's just the thought really that counts more than anything, and the fact that he would offer that to us.